h2o/h2o/deps/mruby/doc/guides/mrbgems.md

 * `spec.test_objs` (Object test files for integration into mrbtest)
 * `spec.test_preload` (Initialization files for mrbtest)

-You also can use `spec.mruby.cc` and `spec.mruby.linker` to add extra global parameters for the compiler and linker.
+You also can use `spec.mruby.cc` and `spec.mruby.linker` to add extra global parameters for compiler and linker.

 ### include_paths and dependency